 The Sweetarts' (or Sweettarts, as the band's name was originally spelled) 1966 single So Many Times, released by the Dallas-based Vandan label

-The Wig, which collapsed in 1967 to form Lavender Hill Express with former members from AUstin contemporaries, the Baby Cakes, recorded Crackin' Up in 1966 for its manager's BlacKnight label
+The Wig, which collapsed in 1967 to form Lavender Hill Express with former members from Austin contemporaries, the Baby Cakes, recorded Crackin' Up in 1966 for its manager's BlacKnight label

 Leo and the Prophets

 In spring 1967, as Austin’s fledgling Sonobeat Records was cobbling together its recording equipment, it also was looking for its first act to record.
 Sonobeat co-founder Bill Josey Sr. knew many band managers around Central Texas and through one arranged for Leo and the Prophets, de facto house band at Austin's Ozone Forest night club, to be Sonobeat's first guinea pig.
 A month before Sonobeat’s first session with the Prophets, the band released a single on Austin's short-lived Totem label.
 That single, Tilt-A-Whirl, got airplay on KAZZ-FM, where Sonobeat co-founder Rim Kelley worked as a deejay, but the single was banned from Austin's #1 top 40 AM station, KNOW (now Spanish-language station KFON), because of its obscure "banana peel" lyrics, presumably oblique drug references.
 Tilt-A-Whirl, written by band leader Leo Ellis and his bandmate Ron Haywood, was produced by J. O. Glass and J. C. "Scat" Hamilton.
-The single garnered positive reviews in local and regional press as enjoyed impressive sales throughout Texas.
+The single garnered positive reviews in local and regional press and enjoyed impressive sales throughout Texas.
 In part, it was the Totem single that led Sonobeat to the Prophets.
 Sonobeat’s first Prophets session was in May 1967, but the tapes were unusable because of recording equipment distortion.
 Two months later, Sonobeat tried again with the Prophets, hoping the band could provide Sonobeat with its first 45 RPM single release, but this time the band didn’t have two complete songs, so Sonobeat shelved the Prophets tapes.
 Tilt-A-Whirl was Leo and the Prophets only commercial release.

 One of Austin's top '60s rock bands, the Sweetarts, whose 1967 stereo 45 RPM single A Picture of Me was Sonobeat's first commercial release, issued a well-produced single on the Dallas-based Vandan label a year before the band's Sonobeat sessions.
-That single, So Many Times, tracked on the KAZZ-FM Fun Fifty chart for several weeks in 1966.
+That single, So Many Times, tracked on the KAZZ-FM Fun Fifty chart in Austin for several weeks in 1966.
 Its popularity, songsmanship, and strong instrumental and vocal performances were major reasons Sonobeat wanted to record the group.
 Not only was So Many Times a local Austin radio hit, but the flip side, You Don't Have to Hurt Me, also attracted airplay on Texas radio stations, including KAZZ and KNOW in Austin, KONO in San Antonio, KILT in Houston, and KLIF in Dallas-Ft.
 Worth.
 Oddly, Ernie Gammage, who wrote both sides of the Sweetarts' Sonobeat single as well as both sides of the Vandan single, was miscredited on the Vandan release as "E. Cammage" and the band itself is credited as "The Sweettarts".
 The Sweetarts' Vandan single was produced by Tom Brown (who owned Vandan Records) and Don Brooks, directed by Gene Garretson, and recorded at Vandan's Dallas studios.
 Today Ernie performs regularly in Austin as Ernie Sky and the K-Tels and as a founding member of The Lost Austin Band.

 Lavender Hill Express